groove-x/trio-util/docs/index.rst

 :class:`trio.Event` does not offer a clear() method, so it can't be triggered multiple times.
 It's for your own good.

-The following are event classes which can be triggered repeatedly in a relatively safe manner.
+:class:`RepeatedEvent` can be triggered repeatedly in a relatively safe manner while having multiple listeners.

-.. autoclass:: UnqueuedRepeatedEvent
-    :members:
-.. autoclass:: MailboxRepeatedEvent
+.. autoclass:: RepeatedEvent
     :members:

 generators